What is the Pet Food Pantry Program?

 Feed the family, or feed the family pet?
 Pay bills, or buy pet food?
 Facing financial difficulty doesn’t have to mean giving up your pet.
 The Connecticut Humane Society’s Pet Food Pantry Program provides cat and dog food to pet owners on a monthly basis while they get back on their feet.
 The goal of the program is to help keep pets in their homes and out of shelters.
 The Pet Food Pantry is available at all three CHS locations (Newington, Waterford, and Westport).

-- Pet owners who wish to receive food from the Pet Food Pantry must submit an application along with proof of financial need and proof of rabies vaccinations for their pets.
+- Pet owners who wish to receive food from the Pet Food Pantry must submit an application along with proof of financial need, a recent photo of their pet(s), and proof of rabies vaccinations for their pet(s).

 - The Pet Food Pantry does not have a means of delivering food.
 Once approved, clients will need to come to one of CHS’ three locations at the designated pick-up date and time to receive pet food.

 - The Pet Food Pantry provides short-term assistance to those in need.
 In order to allow the program to help as many pets as possible, CHS is currently unable to provide food to any one family for more than two years.

 How You Can Help: